 It is home to one of the most significant Buddhist sites in the world, the Boudhanath Stupa.
 This magnificent structure surrounded by a vibrant community of monks, nuns, pilgrims, and local inhabitants, exudes a captivating spiritual energy that draws visitors from far and wide.

-According to historical accounts and legends, it is believed to have been constructed by the Lichchhavi King Dharmadeva, who ruled over the Kathmandu Valley during that time.
-The stupa was erected on an ancient trade route that connected Nepal with Tibet, making it a crucial site for spiritual and commercial activities.
+According to historical accounts and legends, the Lichchhavi King Dharmadeva, who ruled over the Kathmandu Valley during that time, is believed to have constructed it.
+They erected the stupa on an ancient trade route that connected Nepal with Tibet, making it a crucial site for spiritual and commercial activities.

 In recent times, the Boudhanath Stupa faced a major setback due to the devastating earthquake that struck Nepal in April 2015.
 However, with the collective efforts of local communities, organizations, and international support, the stupa was painstakingly restored and reopened to the public in November 2016.
 The restoration process aimed to retain the stupa’s historical and cultural integrity while implementing modern engineering techniques to ensure its stability and safety.